 - Sign-up!
-Books will be limited to the first 20 people to sign up in the David L. Boren Student Union, Suite 300.
+Books will be limited to the first 35 people to sign up in the David L. Boren Student Union, Suite 300.
 HSC Student Affairs is open from 8 a.m. - 5 p.m.
 Be sure to sign up early, books often go very quickly.
 Due to the limited numbers of books, we request no more than two faculty/staff per department sign up.
-Decide is available for pickup.
+Books will be available on February 9.

 - Enjoy reading!

-- Join us for a complimentary lunch and book discussion at noon on Wednesday, April 23, 2014
+- Join us for a complimentary lunch and book discussion at noon on Wednesday, March 25 or Thursday, March 26.

 Past Read & Lead Books: